Five things we learned from the launch of the International Year of Pulses

 5. Pulses production is highly water efficient, especially when compared to other protein sources.

-Production of daal (split peas or lentils) requires 50 litres of water per kilogram.
+Production of daal (lentils) requires 1250 litres of water per kilogram.
 Conversely, one kilogram of chicken requires 4325 litres of water, one kilogram of mutton requires 5520 litres, and one kilogram of beef requires 13000 litres of water during production.
 Their small water footprint makes pulses production a smart choice in drier areas and regions prone to drought.

 For a full recap of the event, read the press release and check out the Storify below.